qawolf/qawolf/docs/docs/how_it_works.md

 ### ⏱️ Automatic Waiting

-QA Wolf automatically waits for network requests to finish or time out, and elements and assertions to appear before proceeding to dramatically improve stability.
+QA Wolf uses automatic waiting to dramatically improve stability.
+Specifically, it automatically waits for network requests to finish or time out, and elements and assertions to appear before proceeding.

 QA Wolf waits to find a good match for the [target element](#-element-selectors) before proceeding.
 This removes the need for you to write custom waiting logic or sleep statements in your tests.
 If you include an assertion using [one of our helper methods](api#helpers), QA Wolf will also automatically wait to get the data you asked for before moving on.